-Additionally, as discussed in Section \ref{sec:red-MDE} and Section \ref{sec:LAA-Net}, the phenomenon of Rayleigh scattering theory drives our decision to focus on the attenuation of red channel in our architecture.
-Thus, we replace the RGB image $ I $ with red channel image $ R $, and $ f(R) $ represents the feature from the last layer of Light Attenuation module.
+Additionally, as discussed in Section \ref{sec:PPM}, the phenomenon of Rayleigh scattering theory drives our decision to focus on the attenuation of red channel in our architecture.
+Thus, we replace the RGB image $ I $ with red channel image $ R $, and $ f(R) $ represents the feature from the last layer of PPM.
+Mathematically, our goal is for the final layer to learn an identity map ping, $f(R) = R$.
+And we apply the law to $f(R)$, the output of the PPM, rather than the raw pixel intensity $R$.
+This is a principled design choice, as raw pixel values are a poor proxy for true physical radiance.
+The $R$ value is corrupted by non-linearities from the camera's Image Signal Processor (e.g., gamma correction, tonemapping) and sensor noise.
+The PPM ($f(R)$) is trained to learn a linearized, denoised representation of the scene's radiance.
+Therefore, $f(R)$ serves as a more suitable and physically valid input for the Beer-Lambert law than $R$ itself Table \ref{tab:r and fr} in supplemental material.
 Taking gradient SG and $ f(R) $ into account, we can now reformulate Equation \ref{eq:rca loss} to Equation \ref{eq:rca loss r and c} as follow: